-* As part of our ongoing Stretch Gardening series, we have invited some of our favorite garden bloggers to contribute to the Garden Club.
-This week we feature Rhonda Fleming Hayes, of TheGardenBuzz.com, who stretches her garden by preparing delicious, nutritious vegetable soups for the table and the freezer.*
+As part of our ongoing Stretch Gardening series, we invited some of our favorite garden bloggers to contribute to the Garden Club.
+This post is by Rhonda Fleming Hayes, of TheGardenBuzz.com, who stretches her garden by preparing delicious, nutritious vegetable soups for the table and the freezer.

 Long after many folks have given up on the garden, you’ll find me in a parka bent over my beds still digging for treasure.
 As soon as the temps start to slip I start thinking about comfort food, so I’m all about fall veggies.